 Risely

-Have your manager ever threatened or intimidated you to get things done?
+Has your manager ever threatened or intimidated you to get things done?
 Or have you seen a team member depressed and demotivated because of the manager’s aggressive behavior?
 Such leadership type is coercive and relies on fear, manipulation, and punishment to control team members.
+This approach could benefit short-term results, but it can adversely affect the team’s morale, productivity, and well-being in the longer run.

 What Coercive Leadership Style?

-Advantages and disadvantages of the Coercive Style of leadership
+Advantages and Disadvantages of the Coercive Style of Leadership

 As a manager, it’s important to understand the advantages and disadvantages of different leadership styles, including the coercive style.

-Advantages of the coercive style of leadership include:
+Advantages of the Coercive Style of Leadership

-3. The coercive style can be useful when there is a need to maintain order or enforce rules.
+• The coercive style can be useful when there is a need to maintain order or enforce rules.

-2. Team members may resent coercive tactics, leading to low morale and decreased productivity.
+• Team members resent coercive tactics, leading to low morale and decreased productivity.

 While the coercive leadership style can be useful in certain situations, it should be used cautiously.
 To be an effective leader, it’s important to incorporate a variety of leadership styles and power sources and to build positive relationships with your team members based on trust and respect.